Liability and Trail Insurance

 Delaware & Lehigh Trail | Photo by Thom Carroll

-Ownership of a recreational trail, whether by a government agency or a nonprofit organization, creates a number of liability considerations.
+Ownership of a trail by a government agency or a nonprofit organization creates a number of liability and trail insurance considerations.
 The primary focuses of rail-trail managers should be the safety of trail users and the minimization of risk and liability exposure.
 Fortunately, many rail-trails and rails-with-trails are covered by city, county or state self-insurance policies, and public liability risks from trails are small compared to the liability risks of roads, playgrounds and swimming pools.

 Similarly, private landowners who allow public access to their property—as when a trail crosses or abuts private property—are also protected by recreational use statutes in all 50 states.
 Under these statutes, no landowner is liable for recreational injuries resulting from trail user carelessness if they have provided public access to their land for recreational purposes.

 Different types of liability protection that apply to trail managers and adjacent landowners are discussed below.
 To read more about each type of protection, explore our full report on liability: Rail-Trails and Liability: A Primer on Trail-Related Liability Issues & Risk Management Techniques.